Liz Gebhardt: Death

-Gebhardt was diagnosed with cancer and admitted to hospital in summer 1995; she died in August, aged 50.
+Gebhardt was diagnosed with cancer and admitted to hospital in summer 1996; she died in August, aged 51.
 During her cancer treatment, she sustained injuries from radiotherapy, a situation which contributed to the formation of a campaign to prevent damage from such treatment.

-Gebhardt was married to fellow actor and former director of the Regent’s Park Open Air Theatre, Ian Talbot.
+Gebhardt married in 1968 fellow actor and former director of the Regent's Park Open Air Theatre, Ian Talbot.

+They had a son, Joseph Robert, born in 1973.